 The CX-5 also includes an updated Active Driving Display, which is just a fancy name for a head-up display.
 Unlike some Mazdas, the CX-5’s ADD displays information on the windshield rather than a short supplemental pane of glass atop the dashboard.
 Part of the Grand Touring Premium Package, ADD now recognizes stop signs and speed limit signs and projects their info onto the windshield along with a speedometer, navigation directions, adaptive cruise control status and more.
 The position of the display is also tied to the seat’s memory system now, so there’s no need to adjust it when the seat gets moved around.

 Mazda’s application of this technology was already one of my favorites; it does a good job of distilling the information displayed to fit what the driver needs, including blind spot warnings.
 That’s very helpful, keeping the driver’s eyes up when thinking about lane changes.

-The 2017 CX-5 keeps the driving acumen that made it stand out in a class that's short on fun-to-drive models.
+The 2017 Mazda CX-5 keeps the driving acumen that made it stand out in a compact crossover class that’s short on fun-to-drive models.
 The improvements to some of the sore spots of the old model (especially when Android Auto and Apple CarPlay arrive) are exactly what the doctor ordered.
-It's quieter, more composed and more stylish to boot.
+It’s quieter, more composed and more stylish to boot.